 To begin learning SEO, it’s best to ensure you grasp the fundamentals.
 You can start by understanding how a search engine works.
 Search engines like Google send out crawlers, also called robots or spiders, to collect information on every website they come across.
 The crawlers follow the various links from one website to another and catalog identifiers such as text, URL, and title tags to discern the focus of every page.
 Then, they take that information back to Google, which evaluates it and ranks the website in an internal index based on quality and quantity.

 For example, a website containing text that hasn't been updated for years may not rank highly.
 On the other hand, a website with high-quality, authoritative copy and regular updates will rank much higher.
-When someone searches for a website, Google will display sites that offer the best value to its users, according to their standards.
+When someone searches for a website, Google will display sites that offer the best value to its users, according to its standards.

 SEO is all about using different methods to demonstrate a website’s value to Google so that it can rank highly in search results.